pethodoma/BME-DeepLearning-BirdCLEF_2023/README.md

 The project is a Kaggle competition named [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023).
 The primary goal is to train a model capable of classifyng sound samples of bird calls based on which bird they belong to.
-## Repository Contents -to be edited!!!
+## Repository Contents

-There are currently three files in the repository:
+### The files in the testruns folder

-- [Deep_Dream_Team_Milestone1.ipynb](Deep_Dream_Team_Milestone1.ipynb): This Jupyter Notebook contains the preprocessing steps for the project.
-This is outdated, the current preprocessing steps can be found in:
-- [preprocess_final.ipynb](preprocess_final.ipynb): This contains all the neccesar code to preprocess the whole dataset.
-Running it creates a parent folder with the name 'final samples' and child folders named after the bird labels.
-Every folder contains the respective chirps to the bird.
-The two notebooks below were run using a 13100 files long dataset that we created by randomly picking 50 samples from all the birds.
-- [Experimenting_with_tensorflow_data_pipeline.ipynb](Experimenting_with_tensorflow_data_pipeline.ipynb): This contains the experimenting steps for creating a data pipeline for efficiently loading the spectrograms and a training on a simple network to see if it actually works.
+- [CNN_curriculum_learning.ipynb](testruns/CNN_curriculum_learning.ipynb): This notebook contains a testrun where we tried curriculum learning for the classes with above 100 samples.
+- [Custom_datagenerator_augmentation.ipynb](testruns/Custom_datagenerator_augmentation.ipynb): This notebook contains a testrun for the classes with above 500 samples using a costum datagenerator for augmentation.
+- [Custom_datagenerator_augmentation_Resnet50.ipynb](testruns/Custom_datagenerator_augmentation_Resnet50.ipynb): This notebook contains our try with Resnet 50, for the classes with above 500 samples.
-- [Milestone2_Bird_Unet_with_data_loader.ipynb](Milestone2_Bird_Unet_with_data_loader.ipynb): This Jupyter Notebook contains one training with the Unet model.
+- [Milestone2_Bird_Unet_with_data_loader.ipynb](testruns/Milestone2_Bird_Unet_with_data_loader.ipynb): This notebook contains one training with the Unet model.
 This file has to be run for training.
-- [pretrained_model_transfer_learning.ipynb](pretrained_model_transfer_learning.ipynb): This Jupyter Notebook contains experimenting with google's pretrained model and using transfer learning to build our model
+- [pretrained_model_transfer_learning.ipynb](testruns/pretrained_model_transfer_learning.ipynb): This  notebook contains experimenting with google's pretrained model and using transfer learning to build our model.

-## Info about projects current state
-We have done the preprocessing steps, and are currently working on training the model
+- [Best_performance_30_classes.ipynb](testruns/Best_performance_30_classes.ipynb): This notebook contains a convnetwork model we trained with only the classes with above 500 samples.
+With this model we could reach more than 0.72 validation accuracy.

+### Base folder
+- [preprocess_final.ipynb](preprocess_final.ipynb): This notebook contains the code for the preprocess.
+- [final_model_training.ipynb](final_model_training.ipynb): This notebook contains the training process we used to train the final model.

+## Preprocessing data, training, evaluating model
+*Preprocessing data:* The notebook [preprocess_final.ipynb](preprocess_final.ipynb) needs to be run.
+This contains code for downloading all the files needed (given by kaggle) and create the folders with the final, usable samples\
+*Training the model:* This can be done by running the [final_model_training.ipynb](final_model_training.ipynb) notebook.
+The notebook contains code for downloading the png files we used for training, finding the optimal hyperparameters and training the model accordingly.\
+*Model evaluation:* The notebook [model_eval.ipynb](model_eval.ipynb) must be run.
+In this notebook, we can see that the accuracy is as expected according to the training process, and there are predictions given for the test sample used by Kaggle.